ErikDahlqvist/ErikDahlqvist/README.md

 ## 👋 Hi there, i'm @erikdahlqvist

 ### About Me
-- I am a student from Sweden 🇸🇪
+- I am a student and freelance developer from Sweden 🇸🇪

-- I am fluent in English 🇬🇧 and Swedish 🇸🇪, and currently learning Spanish 🇪🇸
+- I am fluent in English 🇬🇧 and Swedish 🇸🇪

 - Currently running Arch (btw...)
 (Primary PC), Debian Stable (Server), and MacOS & Asahi Linux (MacBook Air M1)